Sicherheit: Mehrere Probleme in Open vSwitch - Pro-Linux

 2. Relevant releases/architectures:

-Red Hat Enterprise Linux OpenStack Platform 6.0 (Juno) for RHEL 7 - noarch,
+Red Hat Enterprise Linux OpenStack Platform 7.0 (Kilo) for RHEL 7 - noarch,

 x86_64